sassoftware/viya4-deployment/docs/user/GatewayAPI.md

 **Release alignment note**: Deployment assets for Gateway API and Envoy Gateway are available in recent cadences (including 2026.06), while broader product-level official support milestones may be tracked separately by release governance (for example, 2026.11).

 **UDA interoperability note**: Some UDA cluster setups provision both `gw-system` and `envoy-gateway-system`.
-This repository relies on `envoy-gateway-system` for Envoy Gateway controller and data-plane resources.
+This repository relies on `envoy-gateway-system` for Envoy Gateway controller and data-plane resources, and the default shared bootstrap Gateway now lives there too.

 ## Architecture